Crate compose_idents

 fn test_fn() {

-let actual = ($initial as $type).frobnicate($input);
+let actual = (initial as type_).frobnicate(input);

-let expected = $expected;
+let expected = expected_value;

 assert_eq!(actual, expected);